arnielarson/alarson_aoc23/README.md

 - Problem 13 - finding symmetries (reflections) in 2D patterns.
 Kind of novel, had to write a lot of code to get it right, also had to reread several times to figure out the constraints.

 - Problem 14 - Kind of cool - pretend the grid is like a surface with objects on it, some fixed some that can move (rocks), and the surface can be tilted so that the objects accumulate on a side.
 Part 2 is to tilt the surface NWSE 1B times..
 My computer can't really do that many computations in a reasonable time, so the trick is to find out how and when the surface gets into a stable subcycle and can predict object locations at later points..

+- Problem 17 - travelling through a map minimizing some cost.
+Obviously a heap problem although in my first implementation I did just do a sort on the list of frontier nodes.
+I later figured out how to use the heapq package from Python which I know I've done in the past.

+- Problem 18 - Another topological interior / exterior problem.
+Spent a lot of time trying to find a generative solution that was better than what'd I'd done in 10.
+I did and it was fun and somewhat novel but had no hope of solving part b :)  I had to again peak at someone elses solution to realize that you really need some math, Pick's theorem and some geometry to get the solution.